idiloAbdalla/Documentation/docs/README.md

         myLibrary.contentBar({
             id: ['#image2',#image3'].
             elementToAppendTo: '#div2'
              minWidth: 200,
              minHeight:200,
              width: 200,
              height: 300
         })

 ### Note:
+- Dimensions are in pixels
-- elementToAppendTo takes id's as argument
+- elementToAppendTo takes an id as an argument
-- minWidth & minHeight are the dimensions of the container for the content
+- minWidth and minHeight are the dimensions of the container for the content.
+The container however, increases to fit the size of its contents.
 - width & height, are the dimensions of the content being placed into the container